FERRADJI-TAREK/chatbot-djezzy-rag-finetuning/README.md

 ### **4. Implementation and Deployment**
 - Developed a **user-friendly interface** for chatbot interactions.
-- Integrated the chatbot into Djezzy’s communication channels, including the **website and mobile applications**.

 ### **5. Performance Evaluation and Optimization**
 - Measured chatbot efficiency using **performance metrics** such as **precision, recall, and F1-score**.